July 3, 2024

 Northland Power Sells La Lucha Solar Facility to Cometa Energía for $205M

-Northland Power has completed the sale of its La Lucha solar facility to Cometa Energía, a subsidiary of Saavi Energía for $205 million.
-This transaction, which was initially announced in March 2024, has now been successfully finalized.
+Northland Power has completed the sale of its La Lucha solar facility to Cometa Energía, a subsidiary of Saavi Energía, for $205 million, finalizing a transaction first announced in March 2024.

 Northland Sells La Lucha Solar Facility for $205M

-In March, Northland announced the sale of its entire stake in the La Lucha solar plant, expecting net proceeds of around USD 205 million (EUR 191.3 million) after taxes and fees.
-This move aligns with Northland's strategy to recycle capital, using the funds to reduce debt and support general corporate activities.
-The divestment reflects the company’s focus on core markets, streamlining operations and reallocating capital for reinvestment.
+In March, Northland announced the sale of its entire stake in the La Lucha solar plant for net proceeds of around USD 205 million (EUR 191.3 million) after taxes and fees.

 La Lucha Marks Saavi’s First Operational Solar Facility

-La Lucha, Saavi's first operational solar facility, has been generating electricity since June of last year.
-This divestment represents a significant milestone for the company in Mexico.
+Generating electricity since June of last year, La Lucha is Saavi’s first operational solar facility, and its acquisition marks a significant milestone for the company in Mexico.

-Saavi's current portfolio comprises six combined cycle gas turbine power plants, along with associated compression stations and natural gas pipelines.
-Since 2021, Saavi has been owned by the private equity firm, Global Infrastructure Partners.
+Saavi’s portfolio includes six combined-cycle gas turbine power plants, as well as associated compression stations and natural gas pipelines.
+The company has been owned by private equity firm Global Infrastructure Partners since 2021.

-Northland Power is a prominent independent power producer that specializes in the development, financing, construction, ownership and operation of energy infrastructure assets.
-The company utilizes renewable energy sources such as natural gas, biomass, wind and solar, employing both simple and combined-cycle gas turbines as well as cogeneration technologies.
+Northland Power is a prominent independent power producer specializing in the development, financing, construction, and operation of energy infrastructure assets.
+The company’s portfolio draws on sources including natural gas, biomass, wind, and solar, employing both simple and combined-cycle gas turbines as well as cogeneration technologies.

-Northland Power works in partnership with indigenous groups, independent companies and municipalities to develop and operate power generation facilities.
-The company has a global presence with operational bases in Latin America, Asia, North America and Europe.
+Northland Power works in partnership with indigenous groups, independent companies, and municipalities to develop and operate its power generation facilities.
+The company has a global presence with operational bases in Latin America, Asia, North America, and Europe.

-Northland recently transferred ownership of its 130 MW La Lucha solar asset to Cometa Energía, a subsidiary of Saavi Energía.
-Cometa is Mexico’s largest privately owned standalone generator and the fourth-largest independent power producer in the country.
+The buyer, Cometa Energía, is Mexico’s largest privately owned standalone generator and the fourth-largest independent power producer in the country.
+It is a subsidiary of Saavi Energía.

-As a wholly owned subsidiary of Global Infrastructure Partners, Cometa is the second-largest independent power producer in Mexico, with approximately 2.6 GW of capacity across six plants and three mobile units holding a 10% market share.
-Additionally, Cometa oversees three compression plants across Mexico.
+As a wholly owned subsidiary of Global Infrastructure Partners, Saavi Energía is the second-largest independent power producer in Mexico, with approximately 2.6 GW of capacity and a 10% market share across six plants and three mobile units.
+Additionally, Cometa Energía oversees three compression plants across Mexico.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.